jgomer2001/testing/README.md

 ## Logging

 Log4j2 framework is used and configure via a file named `log4j2.xml` located at `/WEB-INF/classes`.
-It uses the system property *log.base* (found in the `start.ini` file of the corresponding jetty base of this app) to determine where to write logs.
+It uses the system property *log.base* (found in the `start.ini` file of the app's jetty base) to determine where to write logs.
+[Here](https://github.com/GluuFederation/cred-manager/blob/master/configurations) you will find a sample file for `start.ini` and `log4j2.xml`.

-## Installation
+# INSTALLATION

-### Requirements
+## Requirements

 This application requires a working installation of Gluu Server with at least the following: Apache server, LDAP server and oxAuth server.
 The use of oxTrust is highly recommended.